Jared-Sprague/mcstudent/README.md

 mcstudent
 =========

-Minecraft Student Mod makes minecraft players better students by asking practice math questions during play.
+Become a better student and earn Diamonds by playing Minecraft and answering math questions based on your grade level!

 Installation
 -------------------